BlueByteSystemsInc/PDMShell/src/EVAL.md

 ---

-## Placeholders for Dynamic Substitution
+## Placeholder Reference
-The `value` parameter in supported commands can include placeholders that are dynamically replaced with actual values based on the context.
+The `value` parameter in supported commands can include placeholders that are replaced with actual values based on the current context.
 The placeholders differ slightly depending on whether the backing object is a file or a folder.

 ### Placeholders for Files
 - `$value`: Existing value of the variable.
 If the existing value is null or empty, this evaluates to an empty string.